kiat/tx-soil-moisture/report/Meteorological-Data-Preliminary-Cleaning.md

 For **2019** , anomalies were found in Station 1.
 Thus, Station1 was excluded from the Tair 2019 mean.
 The mean was then used to clean up 2019 Station 1 data.

 Station 1: Anomaly from Mar 25 to Mar 26.

+## Solar Radiation:

+( code, graphs, and more details found in [SolRad-Comparisons-and-Cleaning.ipynb](https://github.com/kiat/tx-soil-moisture/blob/main/notebook/SolRad-Comparisons-and-Cleaning.ipynb))

+Here, the process is similar for what we did for Tair.
+2018 Stations 1 and 5 had gaps in about the same time frame.
+So, stations 1 and 5 were excluded from the 2018 mean calculation.
+The 2018 mean was then used to fill in the gaps.

+**Station 1:** Missing data from 2018 Apr 12 to 2018 May 7

+**Station 5:** Gaps from 2018 Mar 1 to 2018 May 16

 ## Relative Humidity: